harper-rhett/harp-engine/docs/engine/entity.md

 }
 ```

-It's important to note that the entities [scene](scene.md) can be accessed from here!
+It's important to note that the entities [scene](scene.md) can be accessed from inside the class.
 For instance:

 ```csharp
 public override void Update(float frameTime)